 Kay has supervised 24 doctoral dissertations, with graduates accepting faculty positions at Wharton, UC Berkeley, Oxford, NYU and other leading research universities or taking leadership positions at firms such as Goldman Sachs, JP Morgan, Google, and Morgan Stanley.

 Kay is an award-winner teacher who has developed innovative new courses at the intersection of finance and technology.
 He is the Faculty Lead for Financial Analytics MS track.
 He has created and led several successful executive education programs that have attracted industry leaders from across the world.

-Kay advises several financial technology startups and has been a consultant to banks, investment and risk management firms, governmental agencies, and supranational organizations.
+Kay advises several venture-backed financial technology startup companies and has been a consultant or advisor to banks, investment managers, software companies, governmental agencies, and supranational organizations.